Sverigevader/HideExploreButton/README.md

 # hideTrendingButton
-Greasemonkey script to hide the trending button from Youtube
+Greasemonkey script to hide the trending button from Youtube.
+Simple as that.